Land Rover servicing, repairs and ownership

 There is no Land Rover garage in Malvern.

-Droitwich Land Rover is a main dealer within walking distance of the railway station.
-Many of the used vehicles for sale have not been used much off road.
+Listers Land Rover Droitwich is a franchised main dealer within walking distance of the railway station.
+Many of the used vehicles for sale have not been used much off-road.
 Not the cheapest but both you and your vehicle should be well looked after.

 APB Trading located on the industrial estate at Hartlebury near Kidderminster is a good place for servicing, advice and to get spare parts, particularly for farmers.